tball78/AlexaPi/README.md

 This is the code needed to turn a Raspberry Pi into a client for Amazon's Alexa service.
 I have developed this against the Raspberry Pi 2, but I see no reason why it shouldn't run on the other models.
 Feedback is welcome!

 There are 2 versions I have built, one with a physical push button on a breadboard, and one using a Wii Remote through bluetooth.
-Hopefully this is detailed enough to make this project easy enough for intermediate or even beginners.
+Hopefully this is detailed enough to make this project easy enough for intermediate or even beginner level users.
 The only expertise needed is how to troubleshoot whenever your situation deviates from the happy path that I present to you (where everything just works).

 ## Material Requirements